-Lhasa Travel Guide gives you all the details Information you will need for visiting Lhasa City and Lhasa Prefecture.
-Here we have all the Attractions, Hotels and Tibet Travel permit informtions you will need to know before coming to Tibet.
+The Lhasa Travel Guide provides all the necessary information for visiting Lhasa, including the city and its surrounding prefecture.
+Here, we have all the Attractions, Hotels, and Tibet Travel permit information you will need to know before visiting Tibet.

-Lhasa literally means Place of God.
-Lhasa Prefecture is the area around Lhasa City.
-Its comprise the Northern Tibetan Highland to the Valley of Lhasa to the valley of Drigung.
-The Namtso lake is the Biggest lake in Lhasa Prefecture and the Nyenchen Tanglha Range is the highest Point the in the prefecture.
+Lhasa means Place of God.
+Lhasa refecture is the area around Lhasa city.
+It comprises the Northern Tibetan Highland, the Valley of Lhasa, and the Valley of Drigung.
+The Namtso Lake is the Largest in Lhasa Prefecture, and the Nyenchen Tanglha Range is the highest point in the prefecture.
 It covers 29,274 square kilometers of sparsely populated and rugged terrain.

-While the river valley supports agriculture with crops like barley, wheat, and Vegetables.
-The highland areas of northern grasslands are used for grazing yaks, sheep, and goats.
-Wildlife is in the prefecture is rare but includes the snow leopard and black-necked crane.
-Lhasa city is the main city of the prefecture.
+While the river valley supports agriculture with crops like barley, wheat, and Vegetables, the highland areas of northern grasslands are used for grazing yaks, sheep, and goats.
+Wildlife in the prefecture is rare but includes the snow leopard and black-necked crane.
+Lhasa city is the central city of the prefecture.

-Please scroll down for more on Lhasa Travel Guide.
+Please scroll down for more on the Lhasa Travel Guide.

 Gallery